 This morning, I was playing around with this site, and decided to make a change.
 There haven’t been many changes made to it since the very beginning, so it was time to give it a more simplified look.
 This year alone there have been many changes in me, so the site should reflect more of who I am today.

 After choosing a theme, I was prompted to give it a name.

 There are many stories behind Inbarbsworld, but most people refer to it in a teasing sort of way.
-One thing the storytellers have in common is they always say, “Everything is prettier Inbarbsworld.”
+One thing they have in common is they always say, “Everyone deserves a day Inbarbsworld.”

 My name is Barb, and welcome to my world.